10 Halloween safety tips: All treats, no tricks

 Small children should never carve pumpkins.
 Children can draw a face with markers and parents can do the cutting.
 Consider using a flashlight or glow stick instead of a candle to light your pumpkin.
 If you do use a candle, a votive candle is safest.

-Restrain pets so they do not inadvertently jump on or bite a trick-or-treater.
+Restrain pets so they don't inadvertently jump on or bite a trick-or-treater at the door.
+Use caution when approaching houses where dogs are present.

 About the Author